ory/hydra/docs/README.md

 Next, put your markdown files in `./docs/docs`.
 You may also want to add the CircleCI Orb `ory/docs` to your CI config, depending on the project type.

+## Update Documentation

+Check out [docusaurus-template](https://github.com/ory/docusaurus-template) using `git clone git@github.com:ory/docusaurus-template.git docusaurus-template`.
+It is important that the directory is named `docusaurus-template`!

+Then, make your changes, and run `./update.sh`.